steinrue/diplo_locus/README.md

 # `DiploLocus` Command-line tool
 <a id="CLI"> </a>

-Once set up is complete, running the main CLI script without arguments or with `-h` argument would print out
+Once set up is complete, running the main CLI tool without arguments or with `-h` argument will print out
 ```shell
 DiploLocus
 #usage: DiploLocus [-h]  ...